 At the hotel

-Private beach, free WiFi throughout.
+Private beach, beach club nearby, free WiFi throughout.
 In rooms: kitchen with a full-size fridge, hob, oven and microwave; Nespresso coffee machine; air-conditioning; free bottled water; Lolita Lolita bath products.

 Our favourite rooms